thanhedward/MagicPost/README.md

 # MAGIC POST
-> Build a web application for courier management
+> Build a web application for delivery management

 ## Table of contents
 * [General info](#general-info)